giocodes/FrameworkWars/README.md

 As I'm using Bootstrap to speed up the layout of the UX, I leveraged on jQuery mainly for selecting DOM elements.

-The tool is broken down into files according to their features: main.js - main controller table.js - initialization and methods for the table chart.js - initialization and methods for the chart
+The tool is organized into files according to their features: main.js - main controller table.js - initialization and methods for the table chart.js - initialization and methods for the chart